archbardinexile/BGCL/getting-started.md

 ### A World Obscured

 Fio is the name of a planet in the *Material plane*.
-Estimated by scholars to be approximately 7,500 miles in diameter, Fio's rotation period is 24 hours and it orbits the sun, sometimes called *Lux*, every 336 days.
+Estimated by scholars to be approximately 7,500 miles in diameter, Fio's rotation period is 24 hours and it orbits the sun, sometimes called *Sol*, every 336 days.
 Fio has an axial tilt of approximately 23°, causing a seasonal change in climate over the course of a year.
 The average temperature in winter is 42℉.
 This rises to an average temperature of 70℉ in summer.
 According to the *New Sol Orbis Calendar*, there are twelve 28-day months in a year and seven days in a week.
 The days are named *Menoday*, *Skewday*, *Winday*, *Mariday*, *Eorday*, *Starday* and *Sunday*.
 Fio has a single moon, *Auga*, which orbits Fio approximately every 23½ days.
 Auga orbits Fio 14¼ times in one year and 57 times in four years.
 A period of four years is known as a *fewyear*.

 ##### **The Calendar**